duwei9811/phonegap/README.md

 The MIT License
 -------------------------------------------------------------
-Copyright (c) 2008
+Copyright (c) 2008, 2009, 2010
-Rob Ellis, Brock Whitten, Brian Leroux, Joe Bowser, Dave Johnson, Nitobi
+Rob Ellis, Brock Whitten, Brian Leroux, Joe Bowser, Dave Johnson, Shazron Abdullah, Jesse MacFadyen, Filip Maj, Ryan Willoughby, Nitobi

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal